Singularity-Coder/Instant-Kotlin/README.md

 	4. Base-16 (Hexadecimal): Uses only 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F
 * **Signed Integer:** Whole range of integers negative, zero and positive integers.
 Ex: ...-3, -2, -1, 0, 1, 2, 3...
 * **Unsigned Integer:** Non-negative integers including 0.
 Ex: 0, 1, 2, 3...
+* **ASCII:** American Standard Code for Information Interchange.
+* **ASCII Characters:** Start from 0 to 127.
+Consist of commonly used characters like upper and lower case english letters, numbers, etc. Each character is exactly 8 bits or 1 byte.
+* **Extended ASCII Characters:** Start from 128 to 256.
+Extended set of ASCII characters that include famous currency symbols, etc.
+* **Unicode Characters:** Emojis, Math symbols, Spoken Language characters, etc.
+* **1 bit:** A bit is a binary digit.
+It can hold either a 0 value or 1 value.
+* **1 byte:** 8 bits form a byte.
+It can store a single ASCII character like 'C'.
+Since each bit can hold either a 0 or 1, the character 'C' will have 01000011 values where each bit out of the 8 holds a 0 or 1.
+* **1 kilobyte (KB):** 1024 bytes form a kilobyte.
+* **1 megabyte (MB):** 1024 kilobytes form a megabyte.
+* **1 gigabyte (GB):** 1024 megabytes form a gigabyte.
+* **1 terabyte (TB):** 1024 gigabytes form a terabyte.
+* **1 petabyte (PB):** 1024 terabytes form a petabyte.
+* **1 exabyte (EB):** 1024 petabytes form a exabyte.
+* **1 zettabyte (ZB):** 1024 exabytes form a zettabyte.
+* **1 yottabyte (YB):** 1024 zettabytes form a yottabyte.
+* **1 Mbps:** Lowercase 'b' means 1 megabits per second.
+Broadband connection terminology.
+* **1 MBps:** Uppercase 'B' means 1 megabytes per second.
+Broadband connection terminology.
+* **Operator:** A symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce a result.
+Ex: +, -, &&, ||, etc.
+* **Operand:** The element(s) we are operating on.
+* **Unary Operator:** Operate on a single operand or element.
+Ex: a++
+* **Binary Operator:** Operate on 2 operands or elements.
+Ex: a + b
+* **Ternary Operator:** Operate on 3 operands or elements.
+Ex: a ? b : c
+* **Infix Operator:** Operator is inbetween 2 operands.
+Like the + in a + b
+* **Prefix Operator:** Operator to the left of an operand.
+Like ++a
+* **Postfix Operator:** Operator to the right of an operand.
+Like a++
+* **Operator Overloading or ad hoc polymorphism:** A specific case of polymorphism, where different operators have different implementations depending on their arguments.
+Ex: + can behave like -, etc.
+* **Module:** A module encapsulates complex functionality away from user, provides a well defined interface for a user and it should have a plug-and-play setup.
+* **Abstract Data Type:** A set of rules on how something should behave and operate.
+Ex: A linked list can implement the stack abstract data type (ADT).
+* **Data Structure:** A particular way of organizing data.
+Its a concrete implementation of an Abstract Data Type.
+* **Abstract in Programming:** Set of rules that must be followed.
+Like an interface.
+No implementation.
+Like an idea that is not tangible until implemented.
+* **Client/Server Model:** Client makes a request.
+Server responds to that request.
+* **Proxy:** Software that makes a request on behalf of Client.
+* **Application Programming Interface (API):** Mediator software that allows 2 apps to communicate.
+(OR) A set of publicly exposed methods that allow access to the data layer.
+* **Software Development Kit (SDK):** Collection of APIs.
+Ex: To build Android Apps, you need an Android SDK.
+* **Cache:** A quicker way of accessing something.
+Ex: Kitchen Pantry is a cache for the grocery store.
+Programs currently running on a computer are cache for all the big files saved in the hard drive.
+Files saved on hard drive of a computer is a cache for all the things saved on the cloud.
+* **Compilation:** Converting human readable code like Java, Kotlin, Python into machine readable code.
+* **Open Device:** MacBook Pro.
+General purpose.
+Its the system.
+* **Embedded Device:** iPod.
+Specific purpose.
+Its a subset of the system.
+* **Deeply Embedded Device:** Nest thermostat.
+Super specific purpose.
+Its a subset of another subset.
+* **Middleware:** Software that acts as a bridge between an operating system or database and applications, especially on a network.

 ## References
 1. https://kotlinlang.org/docs/reference